omarcr/collage-from-spotify-playlist-artwork/README.md

 modify the variable `root`  to specify a path where to save the images and create the collage.

-In the variable `uri_playlist` insert your Spotify playlist public URL in format `spotify:user:X:playlist:X`
+In the variable `uri_playlist` insert your Spotify playlist public URI in format `spotify:user:X:playlist:X`

+Example URI to generate the header of the file: `spotify:user:pni7wap5hz63vkm7171v8ki4t:playlist:5IPFs3X63PmgGnfjqAtO2e`

+Have fun :)

+Made with :heart: at [MIT](http://web.mit.edu/)